Credit card debt can pile up. If it’s something you’ve experienced, you’re not the only one.

 Credit card consolidation loans can be a sharp tool when you’re looking to slice your existing debt, but your specific scenario can impact whether or not it’s the right option for you.

 If you have several credit card payments and need help keeping up with them

 Sometimes, it’s not the overall payment or interest that makes you struggle with credit card debt.
 It may be just the sheer number of cards you have to pay month after month.

 If you have 10-15 credit cards with small balances and struggle to remember all those monthly payments, a credit card consolidation loan may be in order.
 Of course, this is only if you’re unable to set up monthly autopay — for example, if your income isn’t steady enough.

-In this instance, a credit card debt consolidation loan would work for you since it will reduce those 10-15 monthly payments into one monthly bill.
+In this instance, consolidating debt with one of these loans would work for you since it will reduce those 10-15 monthly payments into one monthly bill.
 If you’re lucky, you may even get a lower interest rate.

 If you need help managing your high-balance, high-interest credit cards

 Where credit card consolidation loans are at their best is when they can reduce your interest rates, saving you money in the long term.

 Maybe you racked up big debt on one or a few new credit cards with 0% introductory APR offers and didn’t pay them off before the promotion ended.
 Now you have thousands of dollars racked up on credit cards with 27.9% APR.
 This is where a credit card debt consolidation loan can help the most.